zhaokg/Pybeast/README.md

  ## Run and test Rbeast in Python

-Import the Rbeast package as rb
+Import the Rbeast package as `rb`:
   ```python
 import Rbeast as rb
   ```